RascunhoDevBR/DevToolsKit/PRIVACYPOLICY.md

 3. No Personal Data Collection

-Dev Tools Kit does not collect personal information, including:
+Dev Work Tools does not collect personal information, including:

 names